 Each year through its volunteer cooperation programs, the Canadian Centre for International Studies and Cooperation (CECI) sends volunteers abroad on two-week to two-year mandates to work on development projects.
 Volunteers must have qualifications or expertise in sectors such as:

-Canadian Crossroads International (CCI) works with local organizations in West Africa, Southern Africa, and South America that are fighting extreme poverty and the non-respect of women's rights.
+Crossroads International works with local organizations in West Africa, Southern Africa, and South America that are fighting extreme poverty and the non-respect of women's rights.

-Through international volunteering and partnership programs, CCI leverages expertise and resources necessary to address these challenges.
+Through international volunteering and partnership programs, Crossroads International leverages expertise and resources necessary to address these challenges.

 The Canadian Executive Service Organization (CESO) has one of the biggest resource banks of Canadian professional and technical expertise.